NOVEMBER 5 - BIRTHS

 Swiss anthropologist noted for his pioneering contributions to South American ethnohistory and the examination of African culture in Haiti.
 While director of the ethnological institute at the University of Tucumán, Argentina, (1928-34) he wrote two classic works on the ethnohistory of the extinct Tupinambá Indians of Brazil.
 He made an expedition to Easter Island (1934-35), after which he argued that Easter Island's indigenous population is Polynesian, both culturally and physically, and that the island's well-known monolithic sculptures are native creations rather than Asian or American Indian ones.
 After travelling the Amazon (1947-48) he studied the Haiti island culture (1949-50).
 He viewed voodoo as a structured, complex religious system with African origins.

-John Burdon Sanderson Haldane, was a British geneticist and biometrician who opened new paths of research in population genetics and evolution.
+John Burdon Sanderson Haldane was an English geneticist and biometrician who opened new paths of research in population genetics and evolution.
 He began studying science at the age of eight, as assistant to his father (the noted physiologist John Scott Haldane).
 J.B.S.
 Haldane also worked in biochemistry, and on the effects of diving on human physiology.
 A Marxist from the 1930s, Haldane was well known for his outspoken Marxist views.He resigned from the Communist Party c.
-1950 on the issue of Lysenko's claims to have manipulated the genetic structure of plants and "Stalin's interference with science".
+1950 on the issue of Trofim Lysenko's claims to have manipulated the genetic structure of plants and “Stalin's interference with science.”
 He became known to a large public as a witty popularizer of science with such works as Daedalus (1924), and Possible Worlds (1927).

-Engineer and inventor who founded Packard Automobile Co.
-Within a few years of his graduation, while foreman for the Sawyer-Mann Electric Co., N.Y., manufacturers of the Sawyer-Mann incandescent electric lamp, he acquired several patents.
+James Ward Packard was an American engineer and inventor who founded Packard Automobile Co.
+A few years after graduation, as foreman at Sawyer-Mann Electric Co., N.Y., manufacturers of the Sawyer-Mann incandescent electric lamp, he acquired several patents.
 These included a new form of incandescent lamp, a lamp socket, and improvements in vacuum pumps for exhausting the air from incandescent lamp bulbs.
-In 1889, with his brother, he started an electrical business, the Packard Electric Company.
-During ten years, Packard obtained more patents manufacturing electrical transformers, fuse boxes, measuring instruments, and cables.
-Later, he designed and built his first automobile, first road tested on 6 Nov 1899.
-Subsequently, he formed the Packard Motor Co.
+In 1889, he and his brother started an electrical business, the Packard Electric Company.
+His next patents included manufacturing electrical transformers, fuse boxes, measuring instruments, and cables.
+Later, he designed and built his first automobile, which he road tested on 6 Nov 1899.
+He then formed the Packard Motor Co.
+A Packard Model F left San Francisco on 21 Jun 1902 on a transcontinental journey ending 21 Aug 1903 in NYC.«

 French meteorologist who discovered the stratosphere (1902).
 He established own observatory at Trappes (1896) and pioneered in the use of unmanned, instrumented balloons to investigate atmosphere.
 Teisserenc de Bort found that above an altitude of 7 miles (11 km) temperature ceased to fall and sometimes increased slightly.
 He named this upper part of the atmosphere the stratosphere, because he thought that the different gases would lie in distinct strata as, without temperature differentials, there would be no mechanism to disturb them.
 The lower part of the atmosphere he named the troposphere (Greek: "sphere of change") as here, with abundant temperature differentials, constant change and mingling of atmospheric gases occurred.